SteveJustin1963/tec-Blizzard-s-Rift/README.md

 4. Use the modules to destroy the saucers.
 5. Find the saucer control base hulk and destroy it. and WIN!

+### from wiki
+The player controls a surface rover vehicle to enter several "rifts" on an alien planet which are effectively fractal mazes.
+A lost civilisation known as the Ancients[4] has left strange machinery, so-called "hulks",[5] within these rifts which are guarded by armed flying saucers of different design and color.
+Depending on their respective color, shields and gunshots of both the rover and the saucers are of varying effectiveness against each other; part of the game is figuring out which shield and weapon modules work best where.

+By means of a drone robot, the rover can retrieve modules with various functions (which are not immediately obvious) from nearby hulks.
+It can only be deployed when all attacking Guardian Saucers have been destroyed.[4]
+The modules can then be installed in the rover, analyzed aboard the player's space ship, or sold; the rover can carry up to six different modules at a time which can be activated and de-activated as the player sees fit.[4]
+A large variety of modules is available: Different weapon and shield modules with varying power levels and color codes, modules that increase the rover's power output, a mapper (activating an extra screen on the rover), and even one module that turns the retrieval probe into a bomb, destroying any hulks the probe is sent to investigate instead of retrieving modules.

+Conversely, different types of hulks exist including one that simply "swallows" the probe without yielding a module, requiring the player to purchase a new probe (and possibly sell useful modules to raise the required funds).

+The goal of the game is to find and destroy the saucer control base hulk which is located in the 20th rift.[3]
+To this end, the player must explore the rifts, find hulks, retrieve and analyze modules and understand the color-coding of weapons and shields to overcome the increasingly aggressive and dangerous saucers.
+The game can be solved in several ways; the quickest is to acquire the bomb module and send the probe into the saucer base with the bomb module activated.

 ### Ref